Lazybotk/SaraRobot/README.md

 Can be found on telegram as [Sararp2bot](https://t.me/Sarp2bot).

-The Support group can be reached out to at [Sara Support](https://t.me/Sararprobot), where you can ask for help about @SaitamaRobot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Sara Support](https://t.me/Sararprobot), where you can ask for help about @SaraRobot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [Sara Updates](https://t.me/SaraUpdateslogs)